-When yacc is invoked, it is passed YFLAGS and AM_YFLAGS.
-The former is a user variable and the latter is intended for the Makefile.am author.
+When yacc is invoked, it is passed AM_YFLAGS and YFLAGS.
+The latter is a user variable and the former is intended for the Makefile.am author.

 AM_YFLAGS is usually used to pass the -d option to yacc.
-Automake knows what this means and will automatically adjust its rules to update and distribute the header file built by 'yacc -d'.
+Automake knows what this means and will automatically adjust its rules to update and distribute the header file built by 'yacc -d'5.
 What Automake cannot guess, though, is where this header will be used: it is up to you to ensure the header gets built before it is first used.
 Typically this is necessary in order for dependency tracking to work when the header is included by another file.
-The common solution is listing the header file in BUILT_SOURCES (see Section 9.4 [Sources], page 80) as follows.
+The common solution is listing the header file in BUILT_SOURCES (see Section 9.4 [Sources], page 84) as follows.